theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 };
 ```

 The `add` function returns an anonymous function every time it is called.
-This is how we "compile" our opcodes directly into executable Javascript without going through a parser stage.We do require that the GEMscript UI will be able to call the appropriate opcode generators in-order to generate the program.
+This is how we "compile" our opcodes directly into executable Javascript without going through a parsing stage.
+We do require that the GEMscript UI is able to call the appropriate opcode generators to generate the program to make them work together, and that will be a challenge in its own right.

 As an example of program generation, here is a block of generated code, using 4 opcodes: